Supporting Career Development Through EE

 Environmental educators are a key partner in supporting learners in environmental career development.
 Whether delivering information specific to a natural resource career, or connecting the environmental ethics and skills of learners to any job they pursue, environmental educators are important career influencers in their participants’ lives.

 Since 2012, CAEE has co-led the Careers in Natural Resources Initiative with the Colorado Youth Corps Association.
-The Careers in Natural Resources Initiative is a statewide network of more than 330 individuals representing 110+ government agencies, non-profit organizations, higher education institutions and for-profit businesses who are all working to create stronger pathways to engage youth in natural resource careers (visit the Careers in Natural Resources Initiative website for more information).
+The Careers in Natural Resources Initiative is a statewide network of more than 330 individuals representing 110+ government agencies, non-profit organizations, higher education institutions and for-profit businesses who are all working to create stronger pathways to engage youth in natural resource careers.

 Working with the Careers in Natural Resources Initiative, CAEE has three goals to support career development through EE: